Note! These are notes from dance classes prior to 2004. They are archived here for occasional reference.

 Q RF side

-S LF back, feet are parallel, left leg crossed behing right,
+S LF back, feet are parallel, left leg crossed behing right, Frame still facing partner, so CBMP, Should be facing center, with partner on outside.

 Q RF back